 Once you get a sense of what you want and what the market is offering, it’s all about being thorough and not focusing on just one house.

-It’s more about identifying zones — streets, neighborhoods and areas you’d be comfortable living in — and then having target houses.
+It’s more about identifying zones — streets, neighborhoods and areas where you’d be comfortable living — and then deciding on 10 or 20 “target houses.”

 “Last time I bought a house, after all the searching online, we came up with 18 target homes.
 And we ended up buying one of those 18,” Clark says.

-You’ve already culled the herd of houses for sale by following Clark’s ‘hundred house rule’ and picking up to two dozen target homes in your quest to learn how to buy a house.
+You’ve already culled the herd by following Clark’s “100 house rule” and picking up to two dozen target homes.

 The next step is to hire a buyer’s agent.
-The real estate agent you pick will be able to do something even more important than chauffeur you around to houses: They’ll be able to help you with keeping emotion out of the buying process.
+The real estate agent you pick should be more than a person who drives you around to see houses.
+That person should be able to help you keep emotion out of the buying process.

 As a buyer, you’re not paying a commission.
 The seller is and that’s how the agent gets compensated.
 So what should you look for in an agent?